defold/doc/docs/en/manuals/extender-local-setup.md

 * **metrics** - runs VictoriaMetrics + Grafana as metrics backend and tool for visualization For more information about `docker compose` argumets see https://docs.docker.com/reference/cli/docker/compose/.

-When docker compose is up you can use **http://localhost:9000** as Build server address in Editor's prefence or as `--build-server` value if you use Bob to build the project.
+When docker compose is up you can use **http://localhost:9000** as Build server address in Editor's preference or as `--build-server` value if you use Bob to build the project.

 Several profiles can be passed to command line.
 For example:
 ```sh